Soviet PTAB Bombs That Devastated German "Tigers" and "Panthers" Given Second Life by Russian Military

 The aerial bomb was given a second life by modern Kulibins from a separate engineering and sapper battalion named after Hero of the Soviet Union Dmitry Karbyshev.

-The cumulative aerial bomb was developed at the Central Design Bureau No. 22 under the leadership of Ivan Larionov in 1942.
+The shaped-charge aerial bomb was developed at the Central Design Bureau No. 22 under the leadership of Ivan Larionov in 1942.
 Initially, it weighed 10 kg, but then it was turned into a submunition weighing 2.5 kg.
 PTAB entered the arsenal of the Il-2, nicknamed "Black Death."

 Earlier, www1.ru reported that T-90M "Proryv" tanks will be hidden from drones under "Capes": the probability of detection will be reduced by 30%.